hackgvl/events-api/deploy_notes_initial.md

    8. In the project directory, run `pipenv install`
    This installs dependencies listed in the project's Pipfile and creates a virtualenv for the project.
       1. You can verify the env has been created by checking for it at `~/.local/share/virtualenvs/`
+      1. To install a new package, you can use `pipenv install <package-name>`
       1. To activate the subshell, use `pipenv shell`
       1. For more help with available Pipenv commands, use `pipenv -h`
 3. Create a local config.ini file, if one does not exist.